K4kug3n/CSMSG/README.md

 CSMSG is a prototype of secure message exchange, using Signal protocol as end-to-end encryption, for the course of Advanced Security from University of Geneva.

+## Realisation

+- Key generation with Elliptic Curve25519 following RFC 7748
+- SHA512 following Nist paper
+- EdDSA signature folowing RFC 8032
+- XEdDSA signature following libsignal scheme
+- HKDF following RFC 5869
+- HMAC-SHA512 following RFC 2104
+- AES-256 block encryption with Nist test vector
+- CBC encryption mode to AES
+- Double Ratchet algorithm

 ## Build

-This project use CMake as a project generator.
+This project can use CMake as a project generator.
 To generate, use :
 > cmake -B./build/ .

 Then use the generated files in `./build/` for your compiler to build the project.

+This project can also be used with xmake as build utility.

 Use C++17.